Armand "Mondo" Duplantis breaks pole vault world record in gold-medal performance at Olympics

 Another miss ensued, then another long break.

-This time, tension ratcheted up a notch.
-The fans clapped in rhythm and sang along to the French song “Alleur de Feu” — “Light the Fire” — getting ready for Mondo's last try.
+The fans clapped in rhythm and sang along to the French song “Alleur de Feu” — “Light the Fire” — getting ready for Mondo’s leap into history.

-Duplantis got ready first by teetering on a foam roller, then removing his shoes, then putting them back on again.

-Finally, he stood up, rested the pole against his shoulder and lined up for the last try.
-When he cleared the bar, he set off a celebration in Sweden — and in France.
+A home-grown talent, Duplantis learned this sport on a pole vault pit his parents dug in their back yard in Lafayette, Louisiana.

+During long afternoons of jumping in that pit, Duplantis often envisioned himself going for a world record on his last jump at the Olympics.

+Maybe not in the equation — the parties that world record and Olympic title would set off.
 An hour after the stadium cleared, the song “Dancing Queen” by the Swedish group ABBA was playing loud and proud outside the stadium.

-Duplantis is in the conversation with America's Ryan Crouser, a world-record holder and three-time gold medalist, as among the most dominant athletes on the field side of this sport.

-When it comes to delivering great theatre, as he showed once again, Duplantis is in a class of his own.
+“For it to actually happen the way that it did and for me to put the right jump together at the right time, it’s just, like, how do you explain it?” he said.
+"It’s bigger than words for me.”

-Duplantis was the closing act on a night that included an upset by Kenya’s Beatrice Chebet in the women’s 5,000 meters.
-One of the world’s best distance runners, Chebet's Kenyan teammate Faith Kipyegon, appeared to have the silver.
-After the race, Kipyegon was disqualified for trading elbows with world-record holder Gudaf Tsegay, with two laps left.
+Duplantis was the closing act on a night that included an upset by Kenya's Beatrice Chebet in the women's 5,000 meters.
+One of the world's best distance runners, Chebet's Kenyan teammate Faith Kipyegon, ended up with silver, but only after winning an appeal of her initial disqualification for trading elbows with world-record holder Gudaf Tsegay.

-Kipyegon’s ouster elevated Sifan Hassan of the Netherlands to a silver medal.
+The appeal left Sifan Hassan of the Netherlands with the bronze medal.
 Hassan will also race in the 10,000 and marathon, trying to duplicate her three distance medals from the Tokyo Games.

 Lyles returned to the track the day after his memorable win in the 100 meters to start the quest for his second gold, this one in the 200.